traczoskar/to_do_list_react/README.md

 # To do list - in React.js
 ### **Your daily task assistant**

 **To do list** is a simple task assistant application.
 Whenever you go to do the shopping or get some things to done my app is at your side.
 It's very simple and versatile in use.
-For now it's only visual version, for sure this repository will be developed with logic in the nearest future, so don't bother yourself to search other "to-do-lists" and visit us soon to check out the updates.
+You can find below in a few quick steps how to apply its full potential.
+The construction of this app is based on React.js framework.
+For sure this repository will be developed in the nearest future, so don't bother yourself to search other "to-do-lists" and visit us soon to check out the updates.

 **This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).**